numfocus/gsoc/2017/proposals/patni-harshit.md

 normalization and color mapping tools in Matplotlib.
 Some tasks that can be done as part of this are:
     - Tidying up namespace
-    - Defining a "Color" class
+    - Defining a "Color" tuple
-    - Making it easy to convert from one color type to another `hex -> RGB`, `RGB -> hex`, `HSV -> RGB` etc
     - Improving construction of colormap by changing current dictionary approach
-    - Making it possible to interpolate between two or more color types in different modes
-    - Renaming `cm` module to something more descriptive
+    - Analyzing  the feasibility of renaming `cm` module to something more descriptive.
+It will be a major API change so this will be done only if its pros outweighs cons
 - Set up a blog
 - Along with this I will continue to solve issues on github